codio/site/source/docs/boxes/box-parts.html.md

 	parts status <package-name>
 	parts status (lists the status of services provided by all installed packages)

-Codio will remember which services were running when the project is closed, so when you restart the project, your services will automatically start.
+When you close and restart your project (and therefore the Box), you will need to restart your services on restart.
+This can be done automatically or manually as [described here](/docs/boxes/startup).

-##Where does everything get installed
+##Where Parts are installed
 Box Parts installs things in a special location where you have full access and control

 	~/.parts